6 Holiday Sales Promotions that Work for Membership Sites

 5. Deep Discount on an Introductory Offer

 For example, let’s say that you have a Beginner’s Video Training that you normally sell for $20.
-As a special promotional sale, you could offer this training as a $1 product.
+As a special promotional sale, you could offer this training for $1 instead.
 Even though you may sacrifice some initial revenue on the front end, you create the possibility of bringing many new customers in the door.
 Then, when they’ve had some time to get to know you and explore your site, you can offer them an upsell to your core products or memberships.

-You can accomplish this by creating a coupon with these parameters:
+You can also accomplish this by creating a coupon with these parameters:

 - Create a coupon for your $20 ‘Beginner’s Video Training’, and apply a $19 off discount